Iowa Gov. Kim Reynolds embraces role as a key player in Republican presidential race

 Her success in Iowa garnered attention even before 2024 candidates officially entered the race.
 She was chosen to give the GOP response to President Joe Biden’s State of the Union address last year, and she was named to lead the Republican Governors Association after a robust win in her reelection campaign.

 But with the caucus campaign well underway, Reynolds is poised to stay in the middle of things.
-She’s offered to join any candidate who invites her to campaign events, as South Carolina Sen. Tim Scott has done for a town hall later this month.
-And she’ll have a dominant presence over two weeks in August at the state fair, a must-attend for presidential hopefuls.
+She announced Monday that she’s invited each of the GOP candidates for a public one-on-one with her at the state fair in August, a must-attend for presidential hopefuls.

 In the meantime, her administration will be defending the state’s abortion law in court.